pvnetto/minimeta/README.md

 Source files parsed by LibTooling require a compilation database.
 Here's a nice source on [what is a compilation database and how to generate it](https://www.jetbrains.com/help/clion/compilation-database.html) for your project.
 If you're using CMake, **you can't use the Visual Studio generator** as it can't generate `compile_commands.json`.

-Now that you installed the tool and generated a compilation database for your file, all you have to do is **follow the No LibTooling steps** and then:
+Now that you installed the tool and generated a compilation database for your file, you should run minimeta from CLI:

 ```batch
 cd path/to/your/project/root